Worth Dying For (novel): Plot

-Following the events of 61 Hours, Jack Reacher is on his way to Virginia to meet Major Susan Turner, the current commanding officer of his old Army unit, the elite 110th Military Police Special Investigations Unit.
+Jack Reacher is on his way to Virginia to meet Major Susan Turner, the current commanding officer of his old military police unit.
 En route, he stops for the night at the Apollo Inn, a fading motel in rural Nebraska.
-In the motel's bar he overhears a drunken doctor refuse to take a house call for a woman named Eleanor Duncan, the abused wife of Seth Duncan, whose adoptive father and uncles run a trucking company that extorts business from surrounding farms.
-The Duncans employ ten ex-Nebraska Cornhuskers offensive linemen as enforcers.
+There, he overhears a drunken doctor refuse to take a house call for Eleanor, a woman whose abusive husband Seth Duncan is the adoptive son in a local wealthy family.
+The Duncans run a trucking company that extorts business from surrounding farm, employing ten ex-Nebraska Cornhuskers offensive linemen as enforcers.
 Despite being warned that Eleanor is off-limits, Reacher persuades the doctor to treat her nosebleed.
-He then tracks Seth to a local steakhouse, gives one of the Cornhuskers who is Seth's bodyguard a concussion, and breaks Seth's nose.
-The Duncans retaliate by sending two Cornhuskers to smash the doctor's car, and after Reacher beats them up, the Duncans force the motel owner, Vincent, to throw Reacher out.
+He then tracks Seth to a steakhouse, gives his bodyguard a concussion and breaks Seth's nose.
+The Duncans retaliate by sending two enforcers to smash the doctor's car.
+After Reacher beats them up, the Duncans force the motel owner, Vincent, to throw Reacher out.

-Reacher pretends to leave, but slips back into his room for the night.
-The next day, he meets Dorothy Coe, who works part-time as the maid.
-She takes Reacher to her house for breakfast, and reveals that the Duncans drove her family into poverty years ago after she accused them of kidnapping her daughter Margaret, leading her husband Arthur to commit suicide.
-Rossi, an Italian-American mobster in Las Vegas who works with the Duncans, sends two men to help them find Reacher, but he manages to evade them when they arrive at Dorothy's farm.
-Rossi's Lebanese contact Safir and his Iranian boss Mahmeni subsequently send four more men when it becomes clear that the Duncans are incapable of dealing with Reacher.
-They both instruct their men to kill the others when possible to eliminate their competition.
-Meanwhile, Reacher puts another Cornhusker out of commission who was trying to kill him with his truck.
+Reacher pretends to leave but slips back into his room for the night.
+The next day, he meets Dorothy Coe, a woman who works part-time as a maid.
+She takes Reacher to her house for breakfast and reveals that the Duncans drove her family into poverty years before after she accused them of kidnapping her daughter Margaret, leading her husband Arthur to commit suicide.
+Rossi, an Italian American mobster in Las Vegas who works with the Duncans, sends two men to help them find Reacher, but he evades them when they arrive at Dorothy's farm.
+Rossi's Lebanese contact Safir and his Iranian boss, Mahmeni, send four more men when it becomes clear that the Duncans cannot deal with Reacher.
+They both instruct their men to kill the others to eliminate their competition.
+Meanwhile, Reacher puts another Duncan enforcer out of commission who was trying to kill him with his truck.